adrybakov/rad-tools/docs/source/user-guide/rad-extract-tb2j.rst

 -all
 ----
-Whenever to all types of exchange.
+Whether to output all types of exchange.

 .. code-block:: text